isomerpages/moe-sst/_partners/Alliances.md

 <div class="isomer-image-wrapper">
 <img style="width: 50%;" height="auto" width="100%" alt="" src="/images/Partners/ISSN.png">
 </div>
-<p>The ISSN is a collaborative platform that brings together educators and
+<p>The ISSN is a global alliance of specialised science-focused secondary
-school leaders from around the world to drive meaningful change in sustainability education.
-Through shared resources, action-focused dialogues, and cross-school partnerships, ISSN empowers schools to embed sustainability deeply into teaching, learning, and campus culture.
+schools committed to advancing excellence in STEM education.
+Founded to foster innovation and international collaboration, ISSN connects students and educators to tackle global challenges through science.
+Its flagship event, the International Students Science Fair, has been held annually since 2005, providing a platform for idea exchange, cross-cultural connections, and nurturing future scientific leaders.
 Find out more at <a href="https://issn-education.org/" rel="noopener nofollow" target="_blank">HERE.</a>
 </p>
 <p></p>
 <h4>Strategic Alliance of Global Educators (SAGE)</h4>